islonely/islonely/README.md

 > For if we sin wilfully after that we have received the knowledge of the truth, there remaineth no more sacrifice for sins,
 >
 > **Hebrews 10:26**

+> But where sin abounded, grace did much more abound:
+>
+> **Romans 5:20b**

+That is not to say that a Christian should sin.
+In follow up to Romans 5:20, Paul also wrote:
+> What shall we say then?
+Shall we continue in sin, that grace may abound?
+God forbid.
+How shall we, that are dead to sin, live any longer therein?
+>
+> **Romans 6:1-2**